 Dates & duration

 University College of Osteopathy

 Support for students

 Throughout your studies you will be supported by the course team and you will also be allocated an Academic Tutor to support and assist you with your studies.
 The UCO has a dedicated Student Support team who are on hand to provide advice and guidance on a range of issues, including learning and welfare, budgeting and finance, disability and dyslexia, pastoral care, bereavement and personal issues, as well as counselling.
 Find out more.

 Costs & financial support

-Details of course fees, discounts and payment plans for this course can be found on our course fees page.
+The tuition fee for all students (Home, EU, international) for 2019 entry on this course is £2,440 (£1,220 per unit).
+More details on course fees, discounts and payment plans for this course can be found on our course fees page.

 Students should be aware that there may be some additional costs to consider.

 The UCO provides financial support to students in exceptional hardship.
 Details can be found on our Financial Support page.

 Please note that while the University College of Osteopathy makes every effort to run courses as advertised, courses are subject to change or cancellation if enrolment targets are not met.